alumet-dev/alumet/plugins/perf/README.md

 # Perf plugin

-The perf plugin creates an Alumet **source** that collects measurements using Linux `perf_events` feature, which profiles processes an cgroups, in a similar way as the `perf` command-line tool.
+The perf plugin creates an Alumet **source** that collects measurements using the Performance Counters for Linux (aka `perf_events`).
+It can obtain valuable data about the system and/or a specific process, such as the number of instructions executed, cache-misses suffered, …
+This plugin works in a similar way to the [`perf` command-line tool](https://man7.org/linux/man-pages/man1/perf.1.html).

 ## Requirements